Agency Q&A: Winning New Customers – Brian Childers

 This Q&A interview is conducted with Brian Childers from foxxr.com

 Brian is the CEO of Foxxr, a highly successful internet marketing company founded in Capitola, California in 2008 offering Web Design, Local Search / SEO and Live Local Workshops.

 How do you identify potential new customers?

 I read the free community paper (Good Times in Santa Cruz) and I make it a habit to look for businesses that are already advertising.
 I’ll take a look at their online presence and website optimization tactics.Additionally, I ask most folks I encounter that own a business “how is your business doing online?”, toss out a few online local search stats and exchange cards.
 If they own a business and can fog a mirror, I am interested.

 What tools do you use to help you identify potential customers?

-Easy Peezy..The Google+ wizard of course!
+Easy Peezy..The Google My Business Audit of course!
 I love the unclaimed profiles feature.
 It is such a perfect place to start.
 A few other productivity tools to ensure I don’t miss a beat are Gmail Apps, Rapportive, Connected HQ, Hootsuite, Feedly and Ace of Sales.